YSukloff/Portfolio/README.md

 #### [Monitoring E-Cigarette Use among Youth](https://www.cdcfoundation.org/programs/monitoring-e-cigarette-use-among-youth) @ CDC Foundation as independent contractor (05/2023 – _present_)
 - Program Description: The project is an initiative aimed at collecting and analyzing data on the prevalence and patterns of e-cigarette use among young people.
 This data is crucial for informing public health strategies and policies to address youth e-cigarette use. <br />

-- Job Title & Role Description: Data Coder | Categorize and code tobacco product features according to UPC-level data.
+- Job Title & Role Description: Data Coder | Categorize and code tobacco product features according to UPC-level data. <br />
 - Application(s): Excel <br />
 - Skills: Data entry, data coding, quality control (two-person coding & data brief reviews), quality assurance (updating training documents) <br />